Donrwalsh/game/README.md

 Tests are coming together nicely.
 Only the 'sanity' tests are currently working, but I'm building them out to get a better understanding of the basics before applying lessons to the stuff I've built.

+Milliseconds are awkward to work with, and I don't really need that level of precision.
+By restricting the LocalDateTime values to seconds precision I bypass a weird issue in the test and since this is what I've been storing in the database anyway, I don't see a problem.

 ## Todo Section

 [] by way of request params enable 'faking' of user login